Why Is Learning Reinforcement Important When Training Your Employees?

-The icing layer in the center of the OREO cookie represents the principle learning activity.
+The icing layer in the center of the OREO cookie represents the principal learning activity.
 This session is where the main learning objectives are met and will be the majority of your training.
-The principle learning activity can come in the form of instructor-led training (ILT), virtual reality (VR) activities, eLearning, and so on.
+The principal learning activity can come in the form of instructor-led training (ILT), virtual reality (VR) activities, eLearning, and so on.

 Post-Work Activities — Second Chocolate Cookie Layer

 The third layer of our OREO cookie focuses on post-work that learners complete after the main learning activity to reinforce their understanding.
 This reinforcement layer follows the mantra: if learners don’t use it, they’ll lose it.